List of German submissions for the Academy Award for Best International Feature Film: Submissions

+Volker Schlöndorff was the first German filmmaker to win the category, for The Tin Drum (1979).

 According to Academy rules, the selection of each country's official submission has to be made by "one organization, jury or committee that should include artists and/or craftspeople from the field of motion pictures".
 In Germany's case, the selection committee and procedure are organized by the Munich-based German Films Service + Marketing GmbH, known as Export-Union of German Cinema until 2004.
 Film producers and distributors can submit a film for consideration to German Films, which verifies the completeness of the application and the compliance with Academy rules.
 A committee composed of representatives of nine different German film institutions and film industry trade groups selects a film for submission to the Academy.
 German Films is not represented in the committee and concentrates solely on the organizational aspects.

 Although East Germany used to submit films sparingly, West Germany and later reunified Germany have been regular participants, and have sent a film to the Academy in every year except from 1962 to 1964 and in 1991.
+West Germany and East Germany were formally reunited on 3 October 1990.
+The 63rd Academy Awards, held on 25 March 1991, were thus the first at which Germany was able to participate as a single country.
 The refusal of the selection committee to submit a film in 1991 was highly controversial.

+Reunified Germany has been successful in the Best International Feature Film category, securing three wins and ten nominations in three decades.
+The three German films that received the award since reunification are All Quiet on the Western Front (2022) by Edward Berger, The Lives of Others (2006) by Florian Henckel von Donnersmarck and Nowhere in Africa (2001) by Caroline Link.
+Donnersmarck and Link are the only two German directors to have had more than one film selected and nominated in this category.
+Several other German films have received Academy Awards in categories other than Best International Feature Film.

-The selection of The White Ribbon in 2009 also caused a minor controversy.
+The selection of The White Ribbon (2009) caused a minor controversy, since Michael Haneke is an Austrian filmmaker.

+Pina (2011) by Wim Wenders, Two Lives (2013) by Georg Maas, Labyrinth of Lies (2015) by Giulio Ricciarelli, In the Fade (2017) by Fatih Akin, I'm Your Man (2021) by Maria Schrader, and Sound of Falling (2025) by Mascha Schilinski, made into the shortlist but were not nominated.

+All submissions were primarily in German, with the notable exception of The Seed of the Sacred Fig (2024) by Mohammad Rasoulof, a co-production with Iran shot in Persian, and nominated at the 97th Academy Awards.